xinyee20/tp/docs/DeveloperGuide.md

 (Contributed by Neo Rui En)

-The Architecture Diagram given in Figure 1 below explains the high-level design of Serenity.
+The Architecture Diagram given in Figure 3.1.1 below explains the high-level design of Serenity.

 ![Figure 3.1.1 Architecture Diagram of Serenity](images/ArchitectureDiagram.png)

 <p align="center">Figure 3.1.1 Architecture Diagram of Serenity</p>

 > :bulb: Tip: The .puml files used to create diagrams in this document can be found in the *diagrams* folder.

+The following table gives a quick overview of each component of Serenity.
+More details about the components can be found in the following subsections.

 Component | Description
 ------------ | -------------